ReeganAnto-J/Bank-Portfolio-Winform-App/README.md

 # Conclusion
-This project wouldn't be that big of a deal to many but I really enjoyed building this project and this means a lot to me Practical application of coding feels new compared to endlessly working on console applications
+This project wouldn't be that big of a deal to many but I really enjoyed building this project and this means a lot to me.

+Practical application of coding feels new compared to endlessly working on console applications.

-I am really happy to hear your thoughts about my program so feel free to comment, it would realy help me improve as a programmer
+I would be really happy to hear your thoughts about my program so feel free to comment, it would really help me improve as a programmer

 In case if you happen to be or planning to work on some project and need some aid, feel free to contact me on https://www.linkedin.com/in/reegan-anto-j/